I hold both a bachelor's and a master's degree in applied mathematics.

 y = 2x + 5

 Now if we want to solve 2x + 5 = 2x + 3 we have a problem.
 It is impossible to write all terms involving x to one side of the equality sign since we then would have to subtract 2x from both sides.
-However if we would do this we end up with 5 = 3, which clearly is not true.
+However, if we would do this we end up with 5 = 3, which clearly is not true.
 Therefore this linear equation has no solution and hence there is no intersection between these two lines.

 Intersections do not limit to two lines.
 We can calculate the intersection point between all types of curves.
-If we look further than only lines we might get situations in which there are more than one intersection.
+If we look further than only lines we might get situations in which there is more than one intersection.
 There are even examples of combinations of functions that have infinitely many intersections.
 For example the line y = 1 (so y = ax + b where a = 0 and b = 2) has infinitely many intersections with y = cos(x) since this function oscillates between -1 and 1.

 Here, we will look at an example of the intersection between a line and a parabola.
-A parabola is a curve which is represented by the expression y = ax2 + bx + c.
+A parabola is a curve that is represented by the expression y = ax2 + bx + c.
 The method of finding the intersection remains roughly the same.
 Let's for example look at the intersection between the following two curves:

 y = 3x + 2